· · ·

 Out of all the destinations in Palawan, most people have the hardest time planning their Puerto Princesa itinerary.

-Despite being the largest city in Palawan, Puerto Princesa is less popular than El Nido and Coron, which attract rounds of tourists hoping to go island hopping.
+Despite it being the largest city in Palawan, Puerto Princesa is less popular than El Nido and Coron, which attract rounds of tourists hoping to go island hopping.

-However, don’t underestimate this busy city, especially if you want to try some of Palawan’s most delicious food specialities such as hopia (a savoury pastry) and biko (a delicious sticky rice dessert).
+However, don’t underestimate this busy city, especially if you want to try some of Palawan’s most delicious food such as hopia (a savoury pastry) and biko (a delicious sticky rice dessert).

-The underground river is totally different to the main attractions in El Nido and Coron, making it a nice change of scenery and one of the best places to visit in Puerto Princesa.
+The underground river is totally different to the attractions in El Nido and Coron, making it a nice change of scenery and one of the best places to visit in Puerto Princesa.

 Once you’ve finished reading my Puerto Princesa itinerary, which includes all of the best things to do in Puerto Princesa, you’re welcome to use my guide to island hopping in Palawan to plan the rest of your trip.